vectorbite/VectorBiteDataPlatform/static/admin_docs/VectoByte WebApp and Database Admin Documentation .md

 - Gitkraken (Git GUI Client for managing version control system)
 - Filezilla (FTP client for uploading / downloading files to and from server)

-### Special installation instructions
+#### Special installation instructions

-You will need to install the most up to date version of filezilla to ensure it works smoothly with AWS.
+You will need to install the latest version of Filezilla to ensure it works smoothly with AWS.
 At the time of writing the current release is FileZilla 3.46.3.
 You will need to adapt this tutorial accordingly for later releases.

-#### Build and install latest version of Filezilla from source:
+##### Build and install latest version of Filezilla from source:

 Install the prerequisites for installing from source: